Micro-learning- fast, effective and high quality

 In 2016 and going forward, technology is advancing the way people learn online and can provide easy access to e-learning and micro-learning tools.
 These tools are being used by businesses to develop learning strategies to close skills and knowledge gaps of their employees.

-By developing online micro-learning tools for mobile technology, organisations can update learning content quickly to keep apace with changing information.
-In short, mobile and micro-learning give short perspective in a course and the learner studies in short bite-sized chunks over an extended period.
+By developing online micro-learning tools for mobile technology, organisations can update learning content quickly to keep pace with changing information.
+In short, mobile and micro-learning give a brief perspective in a course, and the learner studies in short, bite-sized chunks over an extended period.

-The quality of micro-learning courses must not digress to keep apace with the demand of technology.
+The quality of micro-learning courses must not digress to keep pace with the demand of technology.
 Bite-size micro-learning does not mean cutting up already established course content and emailing it out.
-What is more strategic is to develop content that is designed to help the learner plan and evaluate his or her own learning.
+What is more strategic is to develop content designed to help the learner plan and evaluate their own learning.

-It is important to think about the learning outcomes and what the learner will take away from each bite-sized chunk in the micro-learning course.
+It is important to consider the learning outcomes and what the learner will take away from each bite-sized chunk in the micro-learning course.
 It is widely reported that a timeslot of 3-7 minutes maximises learning and matches working memory capacity.
-Therefore, people will benefit over a longer period, if studying is completed in short bursts and on-the-go.
+Therefore, people will benefit over a more extended period if studying is completed in short bursts and on the go.